-Two common methods for parental language . oding schemes that incorporate measures of social communicative function can be complex, require substantial training, video-tape technology, and are time consuming and costly.
+The Proposed Alternatives

+Two common methods for measuring parental language with their children exist, a) measures of social communicative function (commands, questions and encouragements) and b) the overall quantity and quality of vocabulary used i.e. simple counts of the number of words and different words a parent uses with their child (Gridley, 2014).
+If such measures are to be used as part of routine assessments of children’s progress across the early years there is a need to establish their achievable levels of reliability and validity and weigh this up against the time and cost associated with each approach.

+A) Measures of social communicative function have demonstrated strong associations with indices of socioeconomic disadvantage such as income and maternal education (Hart & Risley, 1995: Lacroix, Pomerleau & Malcuit, 2002; Mertz et al., 2014).
+Moreover, such measures remain fairly stable over time (Barnett et al., 2012) suggesting their potential as an efficient and effective form of screening.
+However, coding schemes that incorporate measures of social communicative function can often be complex, require substantial training, need video-tape technology, and are time consuming and costly.
+In addition, they can be greatly influenced by the specific setting i.e. free play versus structured interaction (Blacher, Baker & Kaladjian, 2013; Kwon, Bingham, Lewsader, Jeon & Elicker, 2013).
+As a result, there is a need to compare measures of social communicative function against other measures of parental language to establish whether they are the most effective and efficient way of identifying families who would benefit from specialised parenting support.

-alternative method for measuring parental language and identifying families who may be at risk has been to count the number of words and/or the number of different words parents use with children (Hart & Risley, 1992, 1995; Vigil, Hodges & Klee, 2005).
-Simple measures of parental language have been shown to be strongly related to socioeconomic disadvantage, and more predictive of child language development over the first three years than complex measures composed using measures of social communicative function (Hart & Risley, 1995).
-In comparison to more sophisticated methods measures require very little training and no specialist knowledge, providing researchers and assessors alike with a quick, reliable and potentially cost-effective method for assessing parental language during this critical period of development.
+B) The alternative method for measuring parental language and identifying families who may be at risk has been to count the number of words and/or the number of different words parents use with children (Hart & Risley, 1992, 1995; Vigil, Hodges & Klee, 2005).
+Simple measures of parental language have been shown to be both strongly related to socioeconomic disadvantage, and more predictive of child language development over the first three years than complex measures composed using measures of social communicative function (Hart & Risley, 1995).
+Moreover, simple counts of parental language are generally more consistent over time (Rowe et al., 2012).
+In comparison to more sophisticated methods these simple measures require very little training and no specialist knowledge, providing researchers and assessors alike with a quick, reliable and potentially cost-effective method for assessing parental language during this critical period of development.

-Current Study
+Current Study and Context